bluecher31/hoocs/README.md

 To enable reliable attributions, hooks enables simple incorporation of custom *imputers* for any kind of data modality.
 To add a new imputer, the user is requested to inherent from the abstract base `Imputer` class in `hoocs.imputers.abstract_imputers.py`.
 This class performs basic type checking and ensures a consistent interface.

+Check out [Decoupling Pixel Flipping and Occlusion Strategy for Consistent XAI Benchmarks](https://arxiv.org/abs/2401.06654) if you are unsure how to choose the imputer for your specific use case.

 ## References